Hey! Thanks for stopping by.

 In 2014 and 2015, we traveled for over 15 months throughout the world, staying in different cities anywhere from 3 days to 3 months.
 Highlights include riding our moped all over Phuket, enjoying the summer festivals in Barcelona, and sleeping overnight at the Seoul Incheon airport.

-It’s been over two years since we returned from our adventures around the world and to our normal life of work and school.
+It’s been a few years since we returned from our adventures around the world and to our normal life of work and school.
 Has that stopped our family travel?
 Heck no.

 No, we didn’t sell our house and all of our belongings to go all-in on our travel dreams.
 We took it step by step, and figured out our comfort zones and how much we were willing to sacrifice (money, career, relationships, etc.).